Does Harvard's Research on the “2nd Brain” Suggest a New and Effective Way To Ease the Symptoms of Autism/ADHD?

 There’s been a tidal wave of research pouring in from the likes of Harvard and Johns Hopkins Medicine revealing the quickest and most effective way to ease the symptoms of Autism/ADHD may be through, what they’re calling, “the 2nd brain”… aka the “Gut.”

-In Fact, recently, a review of over 150 papers on ASD and gut bacteria found scientists have been reporting links between bacteria in the gut and autistic behavior since 1960.
+In Fact, a review of over 150 papers on ASD and gut bacteria recently found that scientists have been reporting links between bacteria in the gut and autistic behavior since 1960.

 The review highlights several studies showing that restoring a healthy balance in gut bacteria can ease the symptoms of ASD.